 Argentina: It is not fully clear how the circulation of Model BITs or standard investment contracts and the model clauses, which may be far from what was finally agreed upon, would contribute to the mitigation of disputes.
 On the contrary, since perhaps these model texts or standardized are not the ones that are finally adopted, perhaps the opposite effect will occur.

 28. Information sharing could also ensure coherence in measures taken by the agencies as well as in handling grievances.
 Given the rather long span of investments, conflicting measures or conduct by governmental or related agencies could be a political risk for investors.
 To address this problem, a knowledge management system has been established in some jurisdictions to ensure the transfer and preservation of knowledge of public officials dealing with investors and to keep track of solutions to resolve prior grievances.
-Under the SIRM, information sharing provides a vehicle for properly informing peer agencies about investment-related issues and for promoting interaction among the staff members whose collaboration may later be sought in the context of handling grievances.
+Information sharing provides a vehicle for properly informing peer agencies about investment-related issues and for promoting interaction among the staff members whose collaboration may later be sought in the context of handling grievances.

 29. There are various means of sharing information among governmental and related agencies, including online platforms, handbooks, and capacity building events where public officials involved in foreign investments share information on investment policies, developments and current disputes.
-Through these means, public officials could become aware of the potential consequences of their decisions, understand the underlying investment framework, and build the capacity to better manage investment-related inquiries and grievances.
+Through these means, public officials may become aware of the potential consequences of their decisions, understand the underlying investment framework, and build the capacity to better manage investment-related inquiries and grievances.

 Comments